SkafteNicki/vibe_workshop/README.md

 ## Connect Your Model Provider

 To let OpenCode talk to an AI model, connect it to OpenRouter.
+You will be given a key the course instructor, but else you would normally follow these 4 steps to get one.

 1. Open the OpenRouter dashboard.
 2. Click `Create API Key`.